aryaamin/FitFusion/README.md

 fitness trainers who can help them achieve their goals and track their progress towards their fitness goals.

-## Admin

-The admin will have access to all the features of the website, including managing user accounts, managing fitness trainers, and managing the website's content.

 # Data to be Stored

 The following entities will be stored in the Fitfusion database: